 - Communicate often and readily with students. - Be patient and not condescending. - → Take the time to listen to students carefully.
-Check the assumptions you may have about why they are feeling bothered. - → Validate how students are feeling and set up next steps with students so that they can continue participating in the class. - → Use sticky notes to let students know, "I am here for you."
+Check the assumptions you may have about why they are feeling bothered.

+- → Validate how students are feeling and set up next steps with students so that they can continue participating in the class. - → Use sticky notes to let students know, "I am here for you."
 Acknowledge that they may be down and give them the opportunity to speak or write to you. - → Set up a system for students to take a break, go get a drink, etc. in order to compose themselves and come back to the classroom ready to learn.
-Students should be aware of this system and can use it without consequences. - Check in with students about how they are feeling on a daily basis. - → Use an emotion thermometer during morning meetings, where red represents high emotion, yellow means feeling "so-so," and green equals low emotion.
-Students can identity where they are on the scale and talk through this rating.
+Students should be aware of this system and can use it without consequences. - Have personal conferences with students to help grow your relationship. - Talk to other teachers about student concerns during both formal and informal meetings. - Check in with students about how they are feeling on a daily basis. - → Give students the opportunity to journal and free write about personal things. - Make an effort to make verbal contact with every student as he or she enters the classroom.
+Greet students at the door and ask how they are.